Yokesh11-byte/atc-webapp/README.md

 * Access Prometheus: Open your browser and navigate to http://<Prometheus-EXTERNAL-IP>:9090 to view the Prometheus dashboard.

 # Continuous Deployment
 The entire deployment process is fully automated through GitHub Actions.
-The pipeline triggers automatically on pushes to the main branch, ensuring that both the GKE infrastructure and application deployments are consistently deployed and monitored.
+The pipeline triggers automatically on pushes to the branch that we are selecting, ensuring that both the GKE infrastructure and application deployments are consistently deployed and monitored.